Francisco-AnayaPalacios/TFG/README.md

 The dataset has been curated and made publicly available to support **benchmarking, validation, and further research** in SLAM, robot localization, and 3D perception.

 📎 [Access the dataset on Zenodo (DOI: 10.5281/zenodo.15301791)](https://doi.org/10.5281/zenodo.15301791)

 ---
+## 🔮 Possible Future Implementations
+The methodology is not limited to a single robot:
+- **Multi-robot fleets:** once an environment has been mapped, the **3D model can be reused**, allowing other robots to localize without remapping.
+- **Autonomous vehicles:** robust backup system in **GPS-denied zones**, especially relevant for drones or ground robots operating in altitude-sensitive tasks.
+- **High-altitude navigation:** precise localization in vertical structures (e.g., tall buildings, towers, industrial plants) where GPS becomes unreliable.
+- **Rescue robotics & industrial inspection:** reliable navigation in collapsed structures, underground tunnels, or multi-level environments.
+- **Smart infrastructure:** integration with digital twins and urban planning systems.

+---